smartdevicelink/sdl_evolution/proposals/0225-update-published-app-services.md

 ## Introduction

-Currently there is no way for an application to update the manifest of an app service or manually delete this service once it has been published.
+Currently there is no way for an application to update the manifest of an app service or manually unpublish this service once it has been published.
 This proposal will detail the additions necessary to support this functionality.

 ## Motivation